 - Develop contract provisions and working mechanisms in relationships with outside business partners, including joint venture partners, to protect trade secrets.

 - Conduct regular trade secret audits.

 Trade secret management process & system

 The trade secret process defines what and how tasks are done and by whom, to ensure repeatability.
 This is especially important as a trade secret may originate in one part of the organization but be utilized elsewhere in the organization or even externally.
-The trade secret process also enable an organization to set performance criteria and measurement, which can be utilized when identifying the source or root-cause of any problems.
+The trade secret process also enables an organization to set performance criteria and measurements, which can be utilized when identifying the source or root cause of any problems.

 Trade secret audits

 You typically get what you measure.
 It is, therefore, crucial that there are regular audits conducted.
 It is strongly recommended that regular audits of the trade secrets policy and procedures are conducted as well as of the trade secrets themselves and the associated protection measures in place.
 Companies generally gain tremendous value by taking a proactive, systematic approach to assessing their trade secret assets, trade secret policy, and associated procedures through regular audits.
 A proper trade secret audit should involve people with business, technical and legal skills and competencies, knowledge and experience, given the unique nature of trade secrets.
 The findings of these regular trade secret audits should be reported to and discussed with senior management in the organization.